mttk/notes/SOTA/sentiment-analysis.md

 **Score:** [91.8] Accuracy

-**Model:** Byte mLSTM
+**Model:** Byte (char) mLSTM

-**Notes:** Single layer mLSTM network with 4096 units with a logistic regression classifier on top.
+**Notes:** Single layer mLSTM language model pre-trained on a large Amazon customer review corpus with 4096 units.
+Used as a feature extractor for a logistic regression classifier.
 L1 penalty, _"we use an L1 penalty for text classification results instead of L2 as we found this performed better in the very low data regime"._